SalesforceFoundation/visualforce-typeahead/README.md

 * specify when to show secondary field (all the time or only when needed to make name unique)
 * attribute to pass in HTML suggestion template, or function to render the template
 * list of extra fields to query (especially if needed for suggestion template)
+* option to use SOQL instead of SOSL - less flexible but faster and possibly more reliable

 Contributors to the project are welcome.